DerivedFunction/bookish-octo-robot/README.md

 # Tabbed: AI chatbot in New Tab and Sidebar

 A new tab page with an AI-like user interface.
+Note: You may have to sign in to the respective AI chatbot for it to work. **Gemini** and **DeepSeek** require special permissions to work.
+Click on the "beaker" icon to enable Gemini and DeepSeek.
+All other AI chatbots have the "beaker" icon to enhance functionality but is not requried for it to work.
 ![Promo](./samples/Promo.png)
 ## Youtube Video
 [![Sample 1](./samples/Sample_1.png)](https://www.youtube.com/watch?v=PDgovF1dNBg)